openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OpenID for Verifiable Presentations supports scenarios where Authorization Request is sent from the Verifier to the Wallet using redirects (same-device flow) and when it is passed an across devices (cross-device flow).

 Deployments can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.
-This specification also introduces a new OAuth 2.0 response mode to support cross device scenarios initiated by the verifier (see {#response_mode_post}).
+This specification also introduces a new OAuth 2.0 Response Mode to support cross device scenarios initiated by the verifier (see {#response_mode_post}).

 # Request {#vp_token_request}